 What were you like in high school?
 I was probably the quintessential nerd.
 Band geek, annoyingly good student, Boy Scout, that sort of thing.
 I played French horn and piano.
 Probably the first “real” job I had was at Busch Gardens in Williamsburg playing French horn as a strolling musician.

 What’s been your biggest accomplishment so far in life?
 The thing that keeps coming out for me is family.
 Absolutely my two daughters.
-Next I’m very proud of my career here at Booz Allen.
-When I started I thought I’d be here a couple years and move on.
+Next, I’m very proud of my career here at Booz Allen.
+When I started I thought I’d be here a couple of years and move on.
 Having the chance to be a partner here and play a number of roles in startups and choose some things for the firm we haven’t been able to do before.
 That 30-year ride—I’m proud of it.